 Heading southeast on the Goat Path a large American Crow size bird with a bright patch of red on its head flies over us.
 It’s a Pileated Woodpecker!
 This guy is on the ground poking through fallen snags for its favorite food: carpenter ants.

-Goat Path Climb
+Goat Trail Climb

 Leaving the Pileated Woodpecker behind we continue southeast on the Goat Path and start to climb uphill.